appdev-lessons/msm-queries/content.md

 Director.where.not({ :dob => nil })
 ```

-If you don't do this, you may get errors in the `rake grade` specs, since our test database includes some directors with the `dob` set to `nil`.
+If you don't do this, you may get errors in the `rake grade` specs, since our test database includes some directors with the `dob` is set to `nil`.

 ## Optional tasks